Skip to main content

 Adaptogens

-The term "adaptogen" refers to botanicals that help the body adapt to stress, anxiety, and fatigue.
+The term adaptogen refers to botanicals that help the body adapt to stress, anxiety, and fatigue.
 Ashwagandha, considered both an anxiolytic and an adaptogen, is probably the best-known example, though several others are supported by research to alleviate symptoms associated with stress, including high cortisol.
-Let's look at a few such ingredients featured in our top recommended supplements and the roles they play in their respective formulations.
+Let's look at a few such ingredients featured in our top recommended supplements and the effects they may have.

 Rhodiola rosea